Everett in Bedford County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Lincoln Highway marker series.

 Other nearby markers.
-At least 8 other markers are within 6 miles Our Main Street (approx. ¼ mile away); Highway Enterprise (approx. 0.4 miles away); Road Versus Rail (approx. 0.4 miles away); Everett Veterans Memorial (approx. 0.8 miles away); Everett Area Honor Roll (approx. 0.8 miles away); a different marker also named Highway Enterprise (approx. 3.6 miles away); Transportation History (approx. 4.3 miles away); Rural Electrification (approx. 5.8 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Our Main Street (approx. 0.4 miles away); Early Roads (approx. 0.4 miles away); Highway Enterprise (approx. half a mile away); Everett Area Honor Roll (approx. 0.8 miles away); Everett Veterans Memorial (approx. 0.8 miles away); a different marker also named Highway Enterprise (approx. 3.7 miles away); Transportation History (approx. 4.2 miles away); Rural Electrification (approx. 5.8 miles away).
 Touch for a list and map of all markers in Everett.